HernandezCU/Budget-App-Tax-Project-OOP/README.md

 # Tax Calculator
 ## OVERVIEW

 The TAX CALCULATOR APP is composed of a SWIFT frontend and a Python(FastAPI) backend.
-The Front end is quite simple as all that is really going on is a simple request to the backend that returns a JSON object that contains the following,
+The Front end is quite simple as all that is going on is a simple request to the backend that returns a JSON object that contains the following,
 ```json
 {
 "remaining": 1000,